rahuldkjain/github-profile-readme-generator/src/markdown-pages/support.md

 ## Sponsors 🙇
 - [Scott C Wilson](https://github.com/scottcwilson) donated the first ever grant to this tool.
 A big thanks to him.
+- [Max Schmitt](https://github.com/mxschmitt) loved the tool and showed the support with his donation.
+Thanks a lot.